parteekcoder/AI-search-engine/README.md

 ## Scope of Improvement

 - Improving the web scraper.
 This includes:

-  a) Scraping the websites which works on Client Side Rendering (CSR)
+> - Scraping the websites which works on Client Side Rendering (CSR)
-  b) By passing captcha to access the website content
+> - By passing captcha to access the website content
-  c) IP rotation so that our scraper will not get blocked by the website
+> - IP rotation so that our scraper will not get blocked by the website

 - Improving the logic for matching most similar documents with the query
 - Creating a User interface to interact with this tool